 The Board recognizes that under distressed market conditions, a less static approach to rebalancing could provide the University with increased flexibility and a more productive rebalancing process.
-Should the Investment Advisor believe that such distressed market conditions exist, the Investment Advisor shall: (a) immediately notify the Senior Vice President and CFO; (b) provide the Senior Vice President and CFO; (b) provide the Senior Vice President and CFO with recommended intermediate-term deviations from the Strategic Asset Allocation; and, (c) provide the Senior Vice President and CFO with a recommended timeline for rebalancing the Long-Term Tier.
+Should the Investment Advisor believe that such distressed market conditions exist, the Investment Advisor shall: (a) immediately notify the Senior Vice President and CFO; (b) provide the Senior Vice President and CFO with recommended intermediate-term deviations from the Strategic Asset Allocation; and, (c) provide the Senior Vice President and CFO with a recommended timeline for rebalancing the Long-Term Tier.
 After reviewing these three items with the Investment Advisor, the Senior Vice President and CFO may authorize intermediate-term deviations from the Strategic Asset Allocation targets, and shall provide the recommended deviations and recommended rebalancing timeline for the Board's review at its next meeting.